spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/payment-details.md

 ---
-title: Retrieve and use payment details from third-party payment providers
+title: Retrieve and use payment details from third-party PSPs
 description: Learn how to retrieve and use payment details from a third-party payment service providers
 draft: true
 last_updated: Mar 20, 2024
 template: howto-guide-template
 ---

-This document gives an overview of how to use payment details from a third-party payment service provider in your Spryker Shop.
+This document describes how to retrieve and use payment details from third-party payment service providers (PSPs).

-{% info_block infoBox "" %}

-The steps listed is this document are only necessary if your Spryker shop doesn't contain the packages (or their versions are outdated) and configurations below.

-{% endinfo_block %}
+## Configure payment details to be retrieved

 1. Install the required modules using Composer: